arangodb/docs/3.10/indexing-geo.md

 Using a Geo-Spatial Index
 -------------------------

-The geospatial index supports containment and intersection queries for various geometric 2D shapes.
+The geospatial index supports distance, containment, and intersection queries for various geometric 2D shapes.
 You should mainly be using AQL queries to perform these types of operations.
 The index can operate in **two different modes**, depending on if you want to use the GeoJSON data-format or not.
 The modes